 Photograph courtesy of @photoart2018

-All this is entirely consistent with the ethical teachings woven throughout the Scriptures, but in particular throughout the Pastoral Epistles of the New Testament.
-Paul especially is at pains to point out that a fundamental change in nature has taken place in the people he is writing to.
+All this is entirely consistent with the ethical teachings woven throughout the Scriptures, but in particular throughout Paul’s letters to the churches in the New Testament.
+In these, Paul is at pains to point out that a fundamental change in nature has taken place in the people he is writing to.
 They are now essentially different people to what they once were.
 An internal transformation has taken place in their souls – while they once were sinners, now they are saints.

 The implications of this (for them then, and for us, now) are very straight-forward.
 Those who are now saints should behave in a saintly way.
 We should demonstrate who we have now become through the way we choose to live.
 We are not called to act our way into a new way of being, nor are we primarily called to reach higher levels of morality.
 Instead, we are simply summoned to be whom we have now become – our most true selves.
 We are to develop integrity.